CSB-KUL/yMap/README.md

 # yMap
-An automated method to map yeast variants to proteins modifications and functional regions
+yMap is a python based automated method to map yeast variants to proteins post translational modifications and functional regions like proteins domains, proteins-DNA binding domains, proteins structural regions, proteins active and binding sites mapping and proteins network visualisation.

     Contents